ArcadeData/arcadedb/CONTRIBUTING.md

 ### Developer guide

 In order to use the latest distribution before the official release, you have to build it from the latest SNAPSHOT version in the `main` branch of GitHub.
+All you need is:

+- Java v11 for the runtime (Apache Gremlin project is still not compatible with Java 16 and major)
+- Apache Maven, to build the distribution

 It's super easy, just follow the following steps:

 (1) Download the sources